 1. Debbas, Downtown, Prince Mohamamd St.

-I love this sign a lot, it has been a prominent landmark of Amman to me, I’ve took many friends and guests just to see it in person..
-The colors, the layout, the effects, the bilinguality..
+I really admire this sign, it has been a prominent landmark of Amman to me, I’ve took many friends and guests just to see it in person.
+The colors, the layout, the type effects, the bilingual respect..
 All of these points make this sign one the best in Amman.

-Of course it was made by Elia Kayyal, the famous sign painter from Nablus..
+Of course, it was made by Elia Kayyal, the famous sign painter from Nablus.
 You can see his two signatures in the bottom corners.
-Kayyal left many great signs over Amman shops, but unfortunately all of them has been removed and lost except this one and other 3 or 4 signs.
+Kayyal left many great signs over Amman shops, but unfortunately, most of them have been lost or STOLEN except this one and other 3 or 4 smaller signs.

-What is required from us as an Ammani citizens:
+What is required from us as the citizens of Amman:

-– Do what is possible to save those beautiful signs, they are part of the city character and a survived witness for Amman’s history.
+– Do what is possible to save those beautiful signs, they are part of the city character and a survived witness to Amman’s history.

 – We should convince the shop owners to take care of their signs, by telling them how important they are.